micmejia/bible-dump/NKJV/Luke/Luke 22.md

 Then after about an hour had passed, another confidently affirmed, saying, "Surely this _fellow_ also was with Him, for he is a Galilean."

 ###### 60
 But Peter said, "Man, I do not know what you are saying!"
-Immediately, while he was still speaking, [^h]the rooster crowed.
+Immediately, while he was still speaking, the rooster crowed.

 ###### 61
 And the Lord turned and looked at Peter.
-Then Peter remembered the word of the Lord, how He had said to him, "Before the rooster [^i]crows, you will deny Me three times."
+Then Peter remembered the word of the Lord, how He had said to him, "Before the rooster crows, you will deny Me three times."

 ###### 62
 So Peter went out and wept bitterly. ## Jesus Mocked and Beaten